Andrew-code2020/ms3onlinecookbook/README.md

 Bug - Visual
 - The words Go to Breakfast recipes appeared in the profile and recipe pages at first
-- Unfrotunately the words rendered unevenly on a Mobile device
+- Unfortunately the words rendered unevenly on a Mobile device
 - We shorten the words to Breakfast Recipes which rendered better

 Bug - Placeholder